 - whole wheat flour

-- Sprinkle 1 ½ tsp salt and mix dough to combine.
+- Sprinkle 1 ½ teaspoon salt and mix dough to combine.
 Knead for 5 minutes and then rest for 10 minutes.
 Knead for another 5 minutes.
 Transfer to a bowl and let rise until doubled.
 Scrape down and deflate dough, let rise again until doubled.

 - Preheat oven to 475.
 Add an oven-safe skillet to the bottom rack.
 Remove the dough from the bowl and shape into a ball.
 Let rise a final time, about 1 hour.